samirmartins/pydaq/README.md

 - Installation and Requirements
 - Quick view and Main features
-- Using Graphical User Interfaces
+- Using Graphical User Interface
 - Screenshots